mattferris/di/Readme.md

 --------------------

 To start out, create an instance of `MattFerris\Di\Di`.
-Use the `set()` method to register services.
-Closures (anonymous functions) are used to return an instance of the service and accomplish any appropriate intialization.
-You can get an instance of the container by specifying an argument named `$di`, or by specyfing any argument with a type-hint of `MattFerris\Di\Di`.
+Use the `set()` method to register services, passing an instance of the service, or use a Closure are used to return an instance of the service and accomplish any appropriate intialization.
+You can get an instance of the container by specifying an argument named `$di`, or by specyfing any argument with a type-hint of `MattFerris\Di\Di` or `MattFerris\Di\ContainerInterface`.

 ```php
 use MattFerris\Di\Di;